Probing the limits of effective temperature consistency in actively driven systems: Effective temperatures

-Thus, implying that $T_{\text{eff}}=T_{\text{pot}}$ can be defined if the dynamic FDR in Eq. \ref{eq:FDR1} is validated, even in the presence of non-Gaussian steady-state distributions.
+Thus, $T_{\text{eff}}=T_{\text{pot}}$ is always fulfilled when the system obeys the dynamic FDR Eq. \ref{eq:FDR1}, even in the presence of non-Gaussian steady state distributions.

 Fig. \ref{fig:3}\textbf{A} illustrates the experimental protocol designed to measure the system's linear response (see also Refs. \cite{boriskovsky2024,engbring2023}).
-The tracer is subjected to a small mechanical perturbation (external fan, $10$V operating voltage, $F_0\approx62\mu$N).
+The tracer is subjected to a small mechanical perturbation (external fan, $10$V operating voltage, $F_0\approx62\mu$N on average).
 During an experiment, every two minutes, the fan is turned on for a minute and abruptly turned off at $t_0=60$s for the following minute.
 In Fig. \ref{fig:3}\textbf{B} we show the time-dependent ensemble averages $\langle x(t)\rangle$ and $\langle v_x(t)\rangle$, obtained with $N_b=10$.
-These trajectories capture the relaxation dynamics towards a steady-state following the force removal (a), as well as a perturbed steady-state (b), characterized by a shifted mean $\Delta x_\epsilon$ (see also Fig. \ref{fig:6}\textbf{B}).
+These trajectories capture the relaxation dynamics towards a steady state following the force removal (a), as well as a perturbed steady state (b), characterized by a shifted mean $\Delta x_\epsilon$ (see also Fig. \ref{fig:1}\textbf{B}).

 Fig. \ref{fig:3}\textbf{C} presents the corresponding FDR tests for both position and velocity observables.
-The system's full response to the abrupt force arrest at time $t_1=t-t_0$ is evaluated as $R_x(t_1)=\langle x(t_1)\rangle-\langle x\rangle_0$ and $R_v(t_1)=\langle v(t_1)\rangle-\langle v\rangle_0$, and compared with the unperturbed correlation functions, $C_{xx}$ and $C_{xv}$.
+The system's full response to the abrupt force arrest at time $t_1=t-t_0$ is evaluated as $R_x(t_1)=\langle x(t_1)\rangle-\langle x\rangle_0$ and $R_{v}(t_1)=\langle v_x(t_1)\rangle-\langle v_x\rangle_0$, and compared with the unperturbed correlation functions, $C_{xx}$ and $C_{xv}$.
 Within measurement error, these results validate the FDRs given in Eqs. \ref{eq:FDR1} and \ref{eq:FDR2}, with an effective temperature determined by Eq. \ref{eq:temp}.
 Thereby, in this system the tracer's potential temperature satisfies a dynamic FDR in both position and velocity observables.
 We note that the signal-to-noise ratio in $R_v$ diminishes with increasing $N_b$, rendering the velocity response experimentally inaccessible for larger values ($N_b>10$).
-The independent FDR tests of the experimental setups are further provided in the SI$^{\dag}$ (see figures 3-4 therein).
+The individual FDR tests of the experimental setups are further provided in the SI$^{\dag}$ (see figures 3-4 therein).